-3.23 Historic, cultural and landscape sensitive assets should be avoided.
+- 3.20 Generally historic, cultural and landscape sensitive assets should be avoided.
 These include conservation areas, listed buildings, scheduled monuments, areas of archaeological importance, registered and other historic parks and gardens.
-You can view these site designations on a North Somerset interactive map by selecting the environment and cultural heritage legend.

-- 3.24 Below ground archaeology must not be compromised by solar PV installation and where potential archaeological interest is identified, the impact of the development on the site must be evaluated. - 3.25 Heritage assets could be affected by a solar PV development, either by causing direct physical change or by a change in their setting and therefore altering people's experience of it.
-Any proposed development will need to assess the nature; extent and importance of a heritage asset and the contribution of its setting will need to be taken into consideration.
-Where relevant to an application, proposals should not have an unacceptable impact on heritage assets or their setting.
+You can view these site designations on a North Somerset interactive map by selecting the environment and cultural heritage legend. - 3.21 Below ground archaeology must not be compromised by solar PV installation and where potential archaeological interest is identified, the impact of the development on the site must be evaluated. - 3.22 Heritage assets could be affected by a solar PV development, either by causing direct physical change or by a change in their setting and therefore altering people's experience of it.
+Any proposed development will need to assess the nature, extent and importance of a heritage asset and the contribution of its setting will need to be taken into consideration.